 Identifying and preventing FMLA abuse

-The Family and Medical Leave Act provides important protections for employees, but what happens when employees take advantage of these protections to get time off for ineligible purposes?
-Find out how to identify common forms of FMLA abuse and put the right policies in place to prevent it in the future.
+The Family and Medical Leave Act provides important protections for employees.
+Some employees take advantage of these protections to get time off for ineligible purposes.
+You can identify common forms of FMLA abuse and put the right policies in place to prevent it in the future.

 What is the FMLA?

-Before we dive into FMLA abuse, it’s important to understand the valid and intended uses of FMLA leave.
-The Family and Medical Leave Act (FMLA) is a federal employment law that provides job-protected unpaid leave for employees that need time off in relation to a medical condition or eligible family event (such as the birth of a child or caregiving for a seriously ill family member).
-FMLA regulations allow for up to twelve weeks of leave within a single 12-month period taken as extended leave or intermittent leave.
+Before we dive into FMLA abuse, it’s essential to understand the valid and intended uses of FMLA leave.
+The Family and Medical Leave Act (FMLA) is a federal employment law that provides job-protected unpaid leave for employees who need time off for a medical condition or eligible family event (such as the birth of a child or caregiving for a seriously ill family member).
+FMLA regulations allow up to twelve weeks of leave within a single 12-month period taken as extended or intermittent leave.

 Legitimate uses of FMLA leave include: